 If you’re a weightlifter, you’ve probably done a lot of hang cleans in your career.
 And if you’re a weightlifting trainer, that number only increases.
 The bottom line is you’ve had plenty of experience with hang cleans.

-But, today, we have a hang clean tip that may shake your world.
+But, today, we have a hang clean tip that may rock your world.
 It comes from two of the weightlifting world’s top experts, so you can rest assured that it’s backed by science, the pros, and, if it helps, us.

 To discover this tip, check out Mike Boyle’s video below: